huggingface/huggingface.js/packages/tasks/src/tasks/depth-estimation/about.md

 Depth estimation models can also be used to develop a 3D representation from a 2D image.

+## Depth Estimation Subtasks

+There are two depth estimation subtasks.

+- **Absolute depth estimation**: Absolute (or metric) depth estimation aims to provide exact depth measurements from the camera.
+Absolute depth estimation models output depth maps with  real-world distances in meter or feet.

+- **Relative depth estimation**: Relative depth estimation aims to predict the depth order of objects or points in a scene without providing the precise measurements.

 ## Inference

 With the `transformers` library, you can use the `depth-estimation` pipeline to infer with image classification models.
 You can initialize the pipeline with a model id from the Hub.
 If you do not provide a model id it will initialize with [Intel/dpt-large](https://huggingface.co/Intel/dpt-large) by default.
 When calling the pipeline you just need to specify a path, http link or an image loaded in PIL.
 Additionally, you can find a comprehensive list of various depth estimation models at [this link](https://huggingface.co/models?pipeline_tag=depth-estimation).